kierenh/vue-dark-chocolate/README.md

 * In the web app, I could see it was not retrieving the correct number of trades for each actor (and subsequently could not look them up * correctly) by debugging the Javascript
 * In truffle console, I was able to run ad-hoc queries and get the expected results
-* Truffle test – the unit tests were all passing
+* Truffle test - the unit tests were all passing
 * I'm fairly certain I closed/re-opened browser during this time, but what seemed to do the trick was forcing metamask to re-connect to the testrpc instance so I have put this down to a quirk in metamask connecting to testrpc (certainly the versions being used anyway).

 When I re-selected the network, the page refreshes and the web app returns the correct results.
-Basically this was just opening metamask and clicking on “Localhost 8545” which seemed to trigger some kind of refresh and things started working as expected.
+Basically this was just opening metamask and clicking on "Localhost 8545" which seemed to trigger some kind of refresh and things started working as expected.
 This post reports a similar problem: https://stackoverflow.com/questions/45585735/testrpc-the-tx-doesnt-have-the-correct-nonce
 There doesn't appear to be a great solution, the advice is to close browser instances etc and reconnect to the RPC.

 ### truffle test